 Understanding what causes diastasis recti is no simple task.
 First, we need to be able to define it.
 A lot of people will have a lot of different definitions, but here’s my version:

-A diastasis recti is the inadequate regulation of tension in the linea alba, resulting in a loss of connection between the left and right sides of the body, or between the ribcage and pelvis, or both.
+Diastasis recti is the inadequate regulation of tension in the linea alba, resulting in a loss of connection between the left and right sides of the body, or between the rib cage and pelvis, or both.

-This loss of connection results in an inefficient transfer of energy for a variety of daily activities, depending on the woman.
-It can be felt during a diastasis recti test as a combination of depth and width, where the depth is generally more important.
+This loss of connection results in inefficient energy transfer during daily activities.
+It can be felt during a diastasis recti test as a combination of depth and width between the rectus abdominal muscles.

 The question then becomes, what causes this loss of tension?
-I think the answer begins during pregnancy.
+Let’s begins by looking at the diastasis recti that occurs during pregnancy.

 What causes diastasis recti during pregnancy?